-Rice Krispies Pirate Treasure Chest – really easy food craft for a pirate theme birthday party!
+Rice Krispies Pirate Treasure Chest – easy step by step instructions to make a pirate chest our of rice krispies treats, filled with popcorn and fruit leather map.
+Really easy food craft for a pirate theme birthday party!

 Now that we have a boy, my Hubby is happy to be done with castle cakes and ready to go all in into boy themed cakes and treats.
 He designs them, I bake and together we assemble the pieces.
 When I told him that I need to make a party treat in either fairy or pirate theme – he voted for the pirate theme.
 With both hands.
 Can you tell he was excited? 🙂 Both of my boys love pirates!